Last Updated on February 28, 2022 by Grow with Bovees

 How to Fertilize Ornithogalum dubium

-Orange star plants can benefit from regular fertilization, and will produce plenty of orange flowers when fertilized properly.
+Orange star flowering can benefit from regular fertilization, and will produce plenty of orange flowers when fertilized properly.

 You can use an N-P-K number of 20-20-20 or 7-7-7 or a high potassium fertilizer to enhance orange star plant flower growth.
 Feed your orange star plant by mixing 1/2 teaspoon of the product with one gallon of water.